interactive-matter/TMC26XStepper/README.rst

   If the filter is disable you will see something more like a read out cloud than a line - which can be useful too.

-* The 'CURRENT' slider determine the maximum current for driving the motor.
-It starts at a much to low value of 0.5A current for the motor.
+* The 'CURRENT' slider determines the maximum current for driving the motor.
+It starts at a much too low value of 0.5A current for the motor.
 This is too low for most motors but safe enough for most motors.
-You should not increase it to a higher value than your motor is specified (if you want to keep your motor).
+You should not increase it to a value higher than specified for your motor (if you want to keep your motor).

 In the lower window you can see curves for the current motor values: